 GeoAnalytics Tools are used to perform feature analysis on large amounts of data using distributed computing.
 You can use GeoAnalytics Tools to find patterns and aggregate data in the context of both space and time.

-The GeoAnalytics Tools present in Map Viewer run as geoprocessing services on the GeoAnalytics Server that is federated with the portal.
+The GeoAnalytics Tools present in Map Viewer Classic (formerly known as Map Viewer) run as geoprocessing services on the GeoAnalytics Server that is federated with the portal.
 GeoAnalytics Tools are also available as geoprocessing tools in ArcGIS Pro.

 hosted web layers

 Hosted web layers are items in your portal that have corresponding services running on the portal's hosting server.
 The one exception to this is hosted image layers; they run on a federated ArcGIS Image Server rather than your hosting server.

 When the owner of the layer or the organization administrator opens the layer item's page in the portal, (hosted) is included in the layer type label on the Overview tab.
 When viewed in ArcGIS Pro, hosted layers are labeled as such when you view them in the Catalog pane or window.

 The data that populates most of these services and, therefore, populates the hosted web layers are copied to ArcGIS Data Store when you publish.
 Hosted web layers require you to create a specific type of data store to hold this data.
 See the table in Create the portal and ArcGIS Server sites used with ArcGIS Data Store to determine which type of data store you need for each type of hosted web layer.
 Hosted image layer data is copied to a registered file or cloud storage data store, not a data store created through ArcGIS Data Store.

 When you delete a hosted web layer from your portal, the service is deleted from the ArcGIS Server site, and the data is deleted from the data store.

 A hosting server is the GIS Server site that the organization administrator federates with an ArcGIS Enterprise portal and sets as the server to host web layers.